(35107) 1991 VH: Mass and density

 The total mass of the system is 1.58±0.08×10^12 kg, based on the orbital motion of the satellite.
 The mass ratio of the satellite to the primary is 0.086±0.018, corresponding to a primary mass of 1.4×10^12 kg—approximately 12 times as massive as the satellite.
 Given the primary mass and diameter, its density is estimated to be about 1.7±0.8 g/cm3, indicative of a rubble pile internal structure.

 Spectral type

 In the SMASS taxonomy, is classified as a transitional Sk-type, which is an intermediary between the common stony S-type and the less frequent K-type asteroids.

 Rotation

 Photometric observations in 1997 determined a primary rotation period of 2.624 hours, with a light curve amplitude of 0.08±0.01 magnitudes (U=3).
-Later photometric observations from 2003–2020 corroborated this result down to a precision of ±0.0001 seconds.
+Later photometric observations from 2003 to 2020 corroborated this result down to a precision of ±0.0001 seconds.